MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

-A development installation inserts a link to your project into your Python `site-packages` folder so that updates are immediately available the next time you launch Python, without reinstalling.
+A development installation inserts a link to your project into your Python `site-packages` folder so that updates are immediately available the next time you launch Python, without having to reinstall your package.
 To find the location of your site-packages folder, you can check your Python path.
 Open Python (type `python` into your terminal window), and type